elastic/integrations/packages/hid_bravura_monitor/docs/README.md

 ### winlog

-The `winglog` dataset collects the Hitachi ID IDM Suite event logs.
+The `winglog` dataset collects the Hitachi ID Bravura Security Fabric event logs.

 An example event for `winlog` looks as following: